buehler/mcs-event-driven-systems/doc/exercises/EDPO_T1_Assignment_1.md

 - Once there are no workpieces remaining there is an event that is sent out showing that the shipment has been processed.
 The system is now ready for the next shipment.
 - With the current implementation there is only allowed to be one shipment at a time.
 This makes sense as there cannot be a new delivery while a process is running.
 This is as the grid with the block represents a full shipment (one can think of this of a delivery truck parking in a loading bay).
 This does not change until the shipment is processed and the next "truck" is ready to be unloaded

 ### Concepts and Implementation

-DELETE: • explicit references to the concepts of the lecture and exercises and how they are covered by the project5;

 -> Event-based state transfer for the blocks

 -> Event notification

+-> Orchestration vs Choreography

 ### Discussions, trade-offs, decisions, results and insights

-DELETE • a discussion of trade-offs and important architectural decisions whenever relevant (can be complemented with ADRs);

--> protbuf
+-> Protbuf
+Please see ADR 4.

+-> Implementation of sensor service
+Please see ADR 17.

 -> Aggregator model
 Show the difference between the event-based and the command-based model.
 The event-based model is more flexible and allows for more complex workflows, but it is also more complex to implement and maintain.
 The command-based model is simpler and easier to understand, but it is less flexible and can lead to more tightly coupled systems.

 ![img_6.png](img_6.png)

 ### Results and Insights

 -> Semantic Coupling
-One of the pr

-**Semantic Coupling**
-– Inherent coupling that exists in the problem domain
+Inherent coupling that exists in the problem domain

 -> Unavailabiltiy of services
 It is important to note, that we have a very coupled system on the hardware side.
 This is because the physical workflow is very sequential and there is no opportunity (in the current implementation) to manage a queue.